 For patients experiencing problems with movement or the completion of everyday activities, physical therapy may provide relief.
-Physical therapy works to help you move more freely without pain.
+Physical therapy works to help you move more freely without discomfort.

 Types of Problems Treated